 - You become a member of an exclusive group.
 Did you know that only 0.2% of the whole US population has a license to fly?
 This makes this a chosen group composed of only an exceptional few.

 - Job flexibility.
 Once you become an experienced pilot, you get to have the luxury of ‘working’ from one city to the next, wherever your job will take you.

 - More travels.
-Pilots have this unique chance to travel all across the globe, learn different cultures, and experience exotic destinations.
+Pilots have this unique chance to travel all across the globe, learn about different cultures, and experience exotic destinations.

 - Financially rewarding.
 As their careers advance, pilots can also earn excellent salaries.
-While airline and commercial pilots both navigate and fly planes, helicopters, and other aircraft, airline pilots accordingly earn better salaries than those commercial pilots; this according to the US Department Bureau of Labor Statistics.
+While airline and commercial pilots both navigate and fly planes, helicopters, and other aircraft, airline pilots accordingly earn better salaries than those commercial pilots; this is according to the US Department Bureau of Labor Statistics.

 - Better flight skills.
-Since pilots have to undergo constant training to better their skills, this is one career that will keep you in-demand and very sharp.
+Since pilots have to undergo constant training to better their skills, this is one career that will keep you in demand and very sharp.